eonum/medtextcollector/README.md

 Scripts for the collection of free online medical texts and definitions

 ## Dependencies
 The list of dependencies can be found under requirements.txt.
 You can use pip to automatically install all of these requirements:

 ```
 pip install -r requirements.txt
 ```
+Ensure to have pdfminer3k (might be overwritten by automated requirements generation.

 ## Getting started
 Make sure that the data directory is present and contains the input folder with positive and unlabeled (i.e. "negative") samples as configured in configuration.json.

 Run the medtextcollector_pipeline in order to train the models:
 ```